Swiss National Bank acts to weaken strong franc

 "The SNB will enforce this minimum rate with the utmost determination and is prepared to buy foreign currency in unlimited quantities."

-The Swiss stock market, the Zurich SMI, rose 4% after the announcement, with exporters the biggest risers.'Grand scale'
+The Swiss stock market, the Zurich SMI, rose 4% after the announcement, with exporters the biggest risers.

 The European Central Bank issued a short statement saying the decision had been taken by the Swiss National Bank "under its own responsibility".